edge1s/frontend-news/README.md

 ## 2016

+- The [State of JS 2016](http://stateofjs.com/) survey results are in.
+Over 9000 (...;)) developers reported on which technologies they know and don't know, and which of those they are satisfied with or interested in.
+The results might surprise you...

 - React launches [create-react-app] (https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html)
 to allow you to jump right into development without spending hours on learning and configuring the build tools.